TheEt1234/libox_computer/README.md

 - it also depends on [libox](https://github.com/TheEt1234/libox) for the coroutine sandboxing
  - optionally, not so much if you are a server... you can make libox a trusted mod and it will weigh the local variables and upvalues of the coroutine

+## Robot's depends

+- pipeworks: `while i dont like pipeworks (autocrafters feel horrible to use when doing multi-ingredient stuff, has all theese liquid pipes whose only use is proabbly griefing and SOMEHOW they existed for more than 7 YEARS WITHOUT A GOOD USE, not even joking) they are mostly fine...` everybody uses them and its perfect for me so...

 # License

 Code - LGPLv3